Cloud-based phone systems vs. on-premises systems

 • High upfront and maintenance costs

-Choosing a UCaaS solution means making sure your network and your data is protected from outside threats.
-Most UCaaS providers employ highly advanced cybersecurity measures like data encryption, enterprise-grade firewalls, distributed denial of service (DDoS) protection, and other methods to keep customer information safe.
-Their cloud will also be housed in a physical data center that offers its own strict level of security.
+Choosing a UCaaS solution means making sure your network and your data are protected from outside threats.
+Most UCaaS providers employ highly advanced cybersecurity measures like data encryption, enterprise-grade firewalls, distributed denial of service (DDoS) protection, and other methods to keep your data safe.
+Their cloud will also be housed in a physical data center that offers its own strict level of cloud computing security.

-But when you choose an on-premises system, you’re responsible for protecting company data and guarding against attacks all on your own.
-While your IT team may be knowledgeable about security, guarding against outside threats at the same level as a trusted UCaaS provider like AT&T can drain both budget and IT resources.
+However, when you choose an on-premises system, you’re responsible for protecting company data and guarding against attacks all on your own.
+While your IT team may be knowledgeable about security, guarding against outside threats can drain both budget and IT resources.

 Flexible, reliable, future-ready voice and collaboration for your business